MCMXCIII/yuki/README.md

 ![Screenshot](http://files.corygibbons.com/cory-gibbons-yuki.png)
 # Yuki
-Yuki is a responsive masonry style theme for Tumblr by [@corygibbons](http://twitter.com/corygibbons).
+Yuki is a responsive masonry style theme for Tumblr an offset from Cory Gibbons version.

 ## Notes
 Currently the theme works best for photo based blogs.
 At the moment all post types are supported but some work better than others, will create better support in the future when I have time.